 Online bank Monzo has entered the buy-now, pay-later market with Monzo Flex.
-The service, which allows customers to spread the cost of purchases up to £3,000 over 3, 6 or 12 months, is the newest entrant in the burgeoning buy-now, pay-later sector, which quadrupled in 2020, accounting for £2.7bn worth of transactions.
+The service, which allows customers to spread the cost of purchases up to £5,000 over 3, 6 or 12 months, is the newest entrant in the burgeoning buy-now, pay-later sector, which trebled in 2021, with 15m users in the UK.
 It comes as the Financial Conduct Authority (FCA) continues to develop regulations for the sector, which it is expected to introduce by the end of 2022.

 What is Monzo Flex?